 - 100 ml vegetable stock

-- 1 tsp cornflour dissolved in 1 tbsp cold water
+- 1 teaspoon cornflour dissolved in 1 tablespoon cold water

 - In a dry frying pan toast the cashew nuts until they begin to brown.
 Set aside.